feederchain/onexplayer2pro-audio-fix/README.md

 >This fix uses `hda-verb` to send low-level audio commands.
 While widely used, it carries some risk of audio instability or hardware issues.
 >**Use at your own risk.**

 ---

-## 🧰 Requirements

-- OneXPlayer 2 Pro with Bazzite
-- `alsa-tools` installed
-- Internet access to download the fix script

----